GitLeeRepo/GitInfo/GitCommandNotes.md

 * **git commit -m "'<the message\>"** - commit the files adding a message
 * **git commit -a** - lets you bypass the git add that is used to add the files to staging first.
 It will commit all modified files regardless of whether they were staged first.

-# Working with remote repositories
+# Working with Remote Repositories

 ## For remote branch and checkout commands refer to: